DSchau/algorithm-playground/README.md

 ## Credits

-Without the work of these excellent folks, the algorithms you see visualized would have been written by me (but not as well).
+Without the work of these excellent folks, the algorithms you see visualized would have been written by me (but probably not as well).
 I sincerely thank them for their work!

 - [Sorting Algorithms in JavaScript](http://blog.benoitvallon.com/sorting-algorithms-in-javascript/sorting-algorithms-in-javascript-all-the-code/)
 - [Rosetta Code](https://rosettacode.org/wiki/Sorting_algorithms/Cocktail_sort#JavaScript)